 What the hell is that?
 Seriously, did that just come out of you, or did it crawl up the pipe?
 If you’ve just exorcised a poo that looks nothing like what you’ve eaten recently, it could be a sign of a serious illness.
-It could also just be that curry from last Wednesday, so it’s good to know what to look for.
+It could also just be that curry from last night, so it’s good to know what to look for.

-Human feces goes by many names but is a universal byproduct of the human digestive tract.
+Human faeces goes by many names but is a universal byproduct of the human digestive tract.
 Yes even your girlfriend poos, even if you’ve never actually seen her do it.
 Stool is the body’s semi-solid waste product and is comprised of everything that the body could not absorb or otherwise had to expel, which is to say “crap”.

-This includes not just food waste, but also more heinous sounding stuff like dead blood cells, bile,and gastrointestinal bacteria, all covered in a mucus sheath that helps it slide out.
+This includes not just food waste, but also more heinous sounding stuff like dead blood cells, bile and gastrointestinal bacteria, all covered in a mucus sheath that helps it slide out.
 Anytime you’ve strained and struggled to pass something that feels not only uncomfortable but actually impossible, you’ve experienced the discomfort of your body not producing enough mucus.
 It generally means you are dehydrated, so drink some water.

 When it comes to pooing, everybody is different.
 “There is no normal when it comes to frequency of bowel movements, only averages,” Bernard Aserkoff, MD, a doctor in the GI Unit at Massachusetts General Hospital in Boston, told WebMD.
 For some, going once or twice a day is normal, for others it may only be once or twice a week.
 This doesn’t automatically mean there’s something’s afoul in your gut.
 The same can be said in terms of your poo’s colour, size and shape.